pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/core-hacking/sections/publishing.md

 There are a few things you should double check before publishing:

 - Your `package.json` file has `name`, `description`, and `repository` fields.
+- Your `package.json` `name` is URL Safe, as in it's not an emoji or special character.
 - Your `package.json` file has a `version` field with a value of `"0.0.0"`.
 - Your `package.json` `version` field is [Semver V2](https://semver.org/spec/v2.0.0.html) compliant.
 - Your `package.json` file has an `engines` field that contains an entry for